Class community building is important throughout the whole school year, but it is arguably most important at the very start of it.

 I’ve shared all kinds of Star of the Week ideas in another blog post.
 But one particular thing that kids love most is to have the class make a compliment book.

 Every Friday, you could have the whole class brainstorm and share compliments about the Star of the Week.
 Each student is then given a writing page to write a compliment and illustrate a picture for the star.
 All of the pages can be put together in a book for that student to take home.

 It’s a nice and light activity to do at the end of each week.
 Plus, the kids are still getting writing practice!
 I always took it as an opportunity to review the parts of a sentence: capital, punctuation, subject, and predicate.
 And aside from the academics, the social emotional benefits can’t be denied either!

-Another ongoing way to foster community throughout the whole year is to spread some positiviTEE!
-To help promote a happy class environment, have students wear T-shirts with positive messages on a designated day of the week.
+Another ongoing way to foster class community throughout the whole year is to spread some positiviTEE!
+Have students wear T-shirts with positive messages on a designated day of the week.

-Here’s an editable parent letter that can be used to easily implement this with your own class:
+Here’s a free, editable parent letter that can be used to easily implement this with your own class:

 The kids love seeing and reading each other’s shirts each week!

 You can get more details about this (and the link for the free template of the parent letter above) right here.